Dumfries: Notable people

-A number of well-known people were educated at Dumfries Academy, among them Henry Duncan, founder of the world's first commercial savings bank, Sir James Anderson, who captained the SS Great Eastern on the transatlantic telegraph cable laying voyages in 1865 and 1866, James Matthew Barrie, author of Peter Pan, musician John Law Hume of the Titanic orchestra, Jane Haining, international diplomat Alexander Knox Helm, John Laurie, actor (Private Fraser in Dad's Army), artist Christian Jane Fergusson, artist Sir Robin Philipson, singer John Hanson, Alex Graham, cartoonist best known for the Fred Basset series and Jock Wishart, who in 1998 set a new world record for circumnavigating the globe in a powered vessel.
+A number of well-known people were educated at Dumfries Academy, among them Henry Duncan, founder of the world's first commercial savings bank, Sir James Anderson, who captained the SS Great Eastern on the transatlantic telegraph cable laying voyages in 1865 and 1866, A renowned Rector of Dumfries Academy, mathematician and friend of Robert Burns was Thomas White.
+J M Barrie, author of Peter Pan, musician John Law Hume of the Titanic orchestra, Jane Haining, international diplomat Alexander Knox Helm, John Laurie, actor (Private Fraser in Dad's Army), artist Christian Jane Fergusson, artist Sir Robin Philipson, singer John Hanson, Alex Graham, cartoonist best known for the Fred Basset series and Jock Wishart, who in 1998 set a new world record for circumnavigating the globe in a powered vessel.
 Roger White, CEO of soft drinks group A.G.
 Barr is a local lad who went to Dumfries Academy.
 Following William A. F. Browne's 1838 appointment as Superintendent of the Crichton hospital, his son, James Crichton-Browne, was educated at the academy.

 William Charles Wells, predecessor to Charles Darwin on the theory of natural selection was another schooled in Dumfries.
 Geologist Robert Harkness was schooled in Dumfries and subsequently resided in the town.
 Sir Frank Williams of F1 motor racing fame was educated at St Joseph's College, Dumfries as was Charles Forte, Baron Forte.
 St Joseph's was founded by Brother Walfrid, the founder of Celtic F.C.

 International chart-topping record producer Calvin Harris is from Dumfries.
 Dumfries was the hometown of Calvin Harris until he left in 2008.
 Ray Wilson, lead singer of Stiltskin and later Genesis was born in Dumfries as were fellow musicians Geoffrey Kelly and Ian Carr and Emma's Imagination singer Emma Gillespie is from Dumfries.
 Opera singer Nicky Spence was born in Dumfries as was Britain's Got Talent singer Andrew Johnston.
-Nigel Sinclair CBE is a Hollywood film producer.
+Nigel Sinclair is a Hollywood film producer.
 Michael Carter's acting career has seen him appear in a variety or productions ranging from Return of the Jedi to Rebus.